dogmatiq/ferrite/internal/markdownmode/testdata/markdown/bool/default.md

 > enable or disable debugging features

 This variable **MAY** be set to one of the values below.
-If it is undefined or empty a default value of `false` is used.
+If left undefined the default value of `false` is used.

 ```bash
 export DEBUG=true